What Happened On This Day – September 11

 2001 September 11 Attacks in the United States

-A series of 4 coordinated suicide attacks were carried out by the terrorist group, Al Qaeda, on the morning of September 11.
-19 militants hijacked 4 California bound airplanes from East Coast cities in the US and used the planes to target major American landmarks.
+A series of 4 coordinated suicide attacks were carried out by the terrorist group Al Qaeda on the morning of September 11.
+Nineteen militants hijacked 4 California-bound airplanes from east coast cities in the US and used the planes to target major American landmarks.
 Two planes were crashed into the two towers of the World Trade Center, which caused them to collapse within two hours of being struck.
-One plane was crashed into the Pentagon building while the fourth plane, thought to be bound towards Washington DC, crashed in a field in Pennsylvania after passengers tried to fight back against the hijackers.
-The attacks claimed the lives of about 3,000 people and destroyed property worth billions of dollars.
+One plane was crashed into the Pentagon building in Arlington, Virginia, while the fourth plane, thought to be bound towards Washington DC, crashed in a field in Pennsylvania after passengers tried to fight back against the hijackers.
+The attacks injured about 6000 people, claimed the lives of about 3000 people, caused significant economic damage, and destroyed property worth tens of billions of dollars.
 The attack was the precursor to the War Against Terror and the War in Afghanistan.

 1998 Commonwealth Games Open in Kuala Lumpur